placelplacel/ossu-cs-notes/10-systematic-program-design/0-beginning-student-language.md

 (sqrt 2)
 ```

-> You can think of the operator as the function being called, and of the operands as arguments to that function.
+> You can think of the operator as the function being called, and the operands as arguments to that function.

 ## Strings
 Defined just how you would define them in any other language: by enclosing characters with double quotes.